 Outer Curtain Wall and Wall Towers at Beeston Castle

 The outer ward was protected by a masonry curtain wall consisting of eight towers that looked formidable from outside the castle enhanced by surrounding sloping grounds.
 However, the towers remain in ruins and bearing witness to over 800 years of history.

 Originally housing up to at least 9 roundhouses in the prehistoric times, currently this is a large open area covered by trees and scrubs.
 This makes for a perfect location for a picnic or simply relaxing in the sun.

-The inner gatehouse is enclosed by two towers with arrowslits on both sides and originally had two sets of gates and sockets for the hinges can be seen on either side of the entrance.
+The inner gatehouse is enclosed by two towers with arrowslits on both sides and originally had two sets of gates, and sockets for the hinges can still be seen on either side of the entrance.